 In this episode, you’ll learn one question that’s just about guaranteed to open up your world, your heart, and your romantic future so you can change your search for love.
 You’ll also hear the story of the extraordinary couple who taught it to me.
 This is one not to be missed.

-Episode Introduction: Change Your Search for Love
+A Simple Question That Will Change Your Search for Love

 There’s one question we can ask ourselves that will change our intimacy lives in powerful and wonderful ways.
 Stay tuned to the deeper dating podcast, and I’ll teach you what that question is.